-Rather than financing the project yourself, you can still tackle your new endeavour by taking out a loan.
+Rather than financing the project yourself, you can still tackle your new endeavor by taking out a loan.
 Although you will take on debt and will have to pay interest on what is borrowed, a loan can augment cash reserves so you can continue to grow your business.

-Loans usually have low interest rates and are tax-deductible, which can make them an appealing option.
+Loans usually have low-interest rates and are tax-deductible, which can make them an appealing option.
 Additionally, you’ll be able to avoid bringing in investors, so you can maintain control of the company and won’t have to share your profits with lenders.

 However, going into debt shouldn’t be taken lightly.
 Most commercial lenders require you put up collateral, such as your stock portfolio or house.

 On top of that, there are barriers to entry.
 Lenders require that you have a good credit rating so they feel confident that you’ll be able to repay them.